tldr-pages/tldr/pages/common/swc.md

 `swc {{path/to/input_directory}} --config-file {{path/to/.swcrc}} --out-dir {{path/to/output_directory}}`

-- Transpile a specified input file using a specific configuration file:
+- Transpile a specified input directory using a specific configuration file:

 `swc {{path/to/input_directory}} --config-file {{path/to/.swcrc}}`